Information for Authors

 5. Public Health Laboratory Service.
 Antimicrobial Resistance in 2000: England and Wales. http://www.hpa.org.uk./infections/topics_az/antimicrobial_resistance/amr.pdf (7 January 2004, date last accessed).

 Tables should be typed on separate sheets, and numbered consecutively.
 Tables should be self-explanatory and include a brief descriptive title.
 Footnotes to tables indicated by lower case letters are acceptable, but they should not include extensive experimental detail.
 Cite each table in the text in consecutive order.

 All illustrations must be cited in the text in consecutive order.
-The back of each figure should be labelled clearly with the title of the paper, the name of the first author, and the figure number.
+Each figure should be labelled clearly with the title of the paper, the name of the first author, and the figure number.
 Also indicate clearly the top margin of the figure.
 Figures should be submitted in the desired final size so that reduction can be avoided.
 The type area of a page is 206 (height) mm x 150 mm (width); a single column is 71 mm (width).
 Figures must be at a minimum resolution of 600 d.p.i. for line drawings (black and white) and 300 d.p.i. for colour or greyscale.

 Photographs.
 Photographs should be of sufficiently high quality with respect to detail, contrast, and fineness of grain to withstand the inevitable loss of contrast and detail inherent in the printing process.
 Indicate the magnification by a rule on the photographs.

 Line drawings.
 These should be clear, sharp prints, suitable for reproduction as submitted.
 Ensure that the size of lettering is in proportion with the overall dimensions of the figure.

 Figure legends.
 These should be on a separate, numbered manuscript sheet.
 Define all symbols and abbreviations used in the figure.